codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 	* Reading level
 	* Number of visits

-* Analyze your content based on its metrics.
-Assign a specific action to each URL-- such as "keep", "remove", "update", etc. For example, if a page hasn't been accessed in the last year, and isn't legally required information, it should be removed.
-Pages that have duplicate information and purposes should be consolidated into one page.
+* Determine whether pages are meeting broader [goals of a city website](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/user-needs/what-should-city-website-do.html).
+Analyze your content based on its metrics.
+Assign a specific action to each URL-- such as "keep", "remove", "update", "simplify" etc.
+ 	* For example, if a page hasn't been accessed in the last year, and isn't legally required information, it should be removed.
+ 	* Pages that have duplicate information and purposes should be consolidated into one page.
+ 	* Look at the user journey for your most viewed pages.
+Is it easy to navigate to this page?
+Can the information architecture be simplified so that a user can get there in less than three clicks.
+Mark these as "simplify".

 ##3.
 Develop a Content Strategy